Reayon247/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+## Requirments met

+- It is deployed!
+Yippeee

+- Titles of the posts match the post title when you click on them

+- When not logged in and trying to vote, it redircts you to a page that tells you that you cant do that

+- Users can only upvote once with the unique constraint

+- Added post title to the metadata

+- You can sort posts by date and most or least upvotes

+## Difficulties

+- I wasnt sure how to implement the tip tap text editor instead of the form, I had a read through the docs and Im sure i could implement it into the site, but im not sure how I would submit that content the use adds using the editor to supabase, because its all done with that tiptap component and not a form button which I can use to send the data off.